-You may have received this error message during your registration for a number of reasons.
+You may have received this error message during your registration for several reasons.
 Many times, the information you entered may not have matched the data in our system.
 Please remember to have your group and member ID numbers handy when you register.
-Both of these numbers can be found on your welcome letter and your member ID card.
+Both numbers can be found on your welcome letter and your member ID card.
 Register now.

 Members can receive Explanation of Benefits (EOB) statements in Spanish.
-If you would like to receive available Spanish communications, you can log in to your Blue Access for Members account, go to the Settings tab and choose Preferences.
+Check here for available Spanish communications.
 You can also call the customer service number listed on your member ID card.
 Customer Service will record your preference.

 We also have the following tools available to meet the Spanish language preference of our members: